DataDome

 The impact of credit card fraud can be severe.
 There’s the financial loss of the chargeback, plus chargeback fees inevitably coming your way, as well as the reputational loss that comes with credit card fraud.
 Even if it isn’t your fault, customers are unlikely to shop again at the place where they were defrauded.

-1. Credit Card Skimming
+1. Credit card skimming

 Credit card skimming is one of the few card-present types of fraud on this list.
 It involves the use of a physical device, called a skimmer, that is placed on top of ATMs, gas pumps, and other card readers to capture both someone’s credit card information and their PIN.
 Skimmers are hard to detect because they’re designed to blend in perfectly with the card reader itself.